 Taste our Island Award

-Taste Our Island Award
+Taste Our Island Award - Past Winners

-The restaurant is renowned for its menu that includes seafood, meats and a Wine Spectator award-winning wine list.
+2012 Winner - The Inn at Bay Fortune - The restaurant is renowned for its menu that includes seafood, meats and a Wine Spectator award-winning wine list.
 The Inn at Bay Fortune is located 45 minutes east of Charlottetown.